• Skip to primary navigation

 Table Markup

-While Word has limitations on making tables accessible (especially more complex ones), there are some basics steps you can take to facilitate accessibility.
+As mentioned below we recommend starting in Microsoft Word then saving as a PDF.
+Word has limitations on making tables accessible (especially more complex ones), but there are some basics steps you can take to facilitate accessibility.
 Once your table is created, go to the Table Design tab where you can “categorize” the cells (you can select multiple cells at once and do this).
 Most importantly, make sure you mark the header row so screen readers will read the header.
 If there are also headers in the first column, you can indicate that as well.
+For complex tables, please seek additional resources.

 Start in Word and Save as PDF